Roasting coffee beans creates acrylamide, a chemical linked to cancer in rodents

 The Food and Drug Administration website says it “is still in the information gathering stage” on the chemical, but the FDA gave consumers suggested ways to cut it out of their diet.
 The FDA also provided guidance to the industry intended to suggest a range of approaches companies could use to reduce acrylamide levels.
-The recommendations are only a guide and are “not required,” according to the website
+The recommendations are only a guide and are “not required,” according to the website.

 California added acrylamide to its carcinogen list in January 1990, and the state has successfully taken companies to court over it.

 In 2008, the California attorney general settled lawsuits against Heinz, Frito-Lay, Kettle Foods and Lance Inc. when the companies agreed to reduce the levels of acrylamide found in potato chips and French fries.

 In 2007, fast food restaurants in California posted acrylamide warnings about fries and paid court penalties and costs for not posting the warnings in prior years.

-," Metzger said.
+“We have a huge cancer epidemic in this country, and about a third of cancers are linked to diet,” Metzger said.
 “To the extent that we can get carcinogens out of the food supply, logically, we can reduce the cancer burden in this country.
 That’s what this is all about.”